yuripeixinho/yuripeixinho/README.md

 ### Hi, i'm Yuri Peixinho

-I have worked as a systems engineer since 2021, specializing in .NET Framework, ReactJS, SCSS and Transact-SQL.
-I have extensive experience creating scalable interfaces and developing robust APIs.
-Additionally, I have experience as a T-SQL developer and database processes.
-Currently, I am focused on improving my project management skills.
+I have been a systems engineer since 2021, specializing in .NET Framework, SQL (Transact-SQL), ReactJS and SCSS.
+I have extensive experience in creating scalable interfaces and developing robust APIs.
+Currently, I apply my knowledge at JCM, where I use my full-stack skills to create solutions in the closed supplementary pension sector, focusing on automation of banking processes with T-SQL and APIs.
+Additionally, I work at Ridae, where I apply my full-stack skills -stack and management to develop both for-profit and non-profit solutions.